What is a VPN?

 VPN apps in the United States for your smartphones are perfectly legal unless you are using them to do illegal activities.

-The best free VPNs for your smartphone
+The best free VPNs for your smartphone and PC

 Here are some of the best VPNs word using on your device.

 This is personally my favorite VPN and I have used it for years.
 Once you create an account, they give you free 500 MB.
 Sharing the experience on Twitter earns you another 1.5GB with monthly 500 MB of free data.
 Perfect for casual VPN sessions and not downloading or streaming.
 TunnelBear free tier speeds are just as fast as the premium tier plan.
 If you love the service when out of data, you can subscribe to the premium version for a monthly fee of $3.33.
 This is a little higher unlike other providers but their privacy transparency is worth giving them a chance.
 There are iOS, Android, Windows, Mac apps, and a Chrome extension.